theassyrian/Sqraper/README.md

 limited persons due to lag in picking up new drops from some data sources.

 This script is not for novices.
 Basic PHP understanding required.

-I worked hard to write this in order to help the community.
-Therefore I ask, if you find bugs and correct them, make improvements, etc., contribute your changes back to the community via this GitHub.
-Don't be "that guy".
-WWG1WGA is not just a catchy statement, let's all try to live it.

 -----------------